-You should look at your cargo covers in the mirrors from time to time while driving.
-A flapping cover can tear loose, uncovering the cargo, and possibly block your view or someone else's.
+You should look at your cargo covers in the mirrors periodically while driving.
+A flapping cover can tear loose, uncovering the cargo and possibly block your view or someone else's.

-3.3.5 - Sealed and Containerized Loads
+3.3.5 - Sealed and containerized loads

 Containerized loads generally are used when freight is carried part way by rail or ship.
-Delivery by truck occurs at the beginning and/or end of the journey.
-Some containers have their own tiedown devices or locks that attach directly to a special frame.
+Delivery by truck occurs at the beginning or end of the journey.
+Some containers have their own tie-down devices or locks that attach direction to a special frame.
 Others have to be loaded onto flatbed trailers.
 They must be properly secured just like any other cargo.